top of page

 Let us add another chapter to Plato’s allegory:

-Let’s water the little seeds:
+Let's water the little seed.

 Every stress in our life is an opportunity to bring something to the surface that can help us overcome our problems.
 This is how we nurture our small seeds.
 This is how we find happiness.